UNIVERSITY

 The primary objective of the XRP Ledger Consensus Protocol is to reach a consensus on a specific set of transactions to be added to the subsequent version of the XRP Ledger.
 These transactions are then applied in a clearly defined sequence, and the results are verified to ensure that all parties have arrived at the same outcome.
 Once this occurs without issue, the ledger version is considered to be validated and final.
 According to XRPL, the network can work with over 80% of trusted validators.

-Each validator node on XRPL maintains its own Unique Node List (UNL), which consists of other validators it considers trustworthy to validate transactions.
-Each node can choose its own UNL, usually based on a default set provided by a trusted publisher.
-UNL is a critical component of XRPL’s security model, and it helps to ensure that the XRP Ledger remains as tamper-proof and resistant to attacks as possible.
-Anyone can operate a validator; currently, over 150 validators are active on the ledger, which is operated by universities, exchanges, businesses, and individuals.
+Each validator node on the XRPL maintains its own Unique Node List (UNL), a list of trusted nodes to validate transactions.
+UNL is a critical component of XRPL’s security model, and it helps ensure that the XRP Ledger remains as tamper-proof and resistant to attacks as possible.

 What Is XRP Used For?